CDCgov/prime-reportstream/.github/ISSUE_TEMPLATE/up-receiver-migration-validate-test-data.md

 As a developer, I want the [STLT] to validate test messages in staging, so that they can receive data in the format they expect.

 ### Description/Use Case
 [STLT] is already receiving data from the covid pipeline they will be onboarded to the UP where they will be receiving data from SimpleReport including Covid, Flu and RSV.
-We need to make sure the message we generate from the UP passes teh STLTs validation.
+We need to make sure the message we generate from the UP passes the STLTs validation.
 We can use SimpleReport to submit test messages to the STLT.

 ### Risks/Impacts/Considerations